 Format: 232 pages full color book, size 20x20cm, 40 x 40 cm poster included.

 The Back to the Past Museum Guide to TRILOBITES (2010)

 This book is an overview of most of the trilobites on display at the Back to the Past Museum at the Azul Sensatori Hotel in Cancun, Mexico.
-The book is characterized by two parts, where the the first is an extensive introduction to the trilobites (their origin, the anatomy, the ecology, the classification, the Orders…), and the second part, contains the description of more than 30 sites distributed throughout the planet.
-For each site there are multiple plates with images in full color of the most important specimens (but also very rare species) exposed in the museum collection, from private collectors, research institutes and museums.
+The book is characterized by two parts, where the first is an extensive introduction to the trilobites (their origin, anatomy, ecology, classification, the Orders…), and the second part, contains the description of more than 30 sites distributed throughout the planet.
+For each site, there are multiple plates with images in full color of the most important specimens (but also very rare species) exposed in the museum collection, from private collectors, research institutes, and museums.
 The information in the volume is updated thanks also to the contribution of worldwide specialists in the paleontology domain.

-Not only trilobites, but in the volume are also reported the organisms that shared the same ecological niche, their traces, and some specimens still preserve the remains of soft parts (such as legs and antennae).
+Not only trilobites, but the volume also includes the organisms that shared the same ecological niche, their traces, and some specimens still preserve the remains of soft parts (such as legs and antennae).

 LAST COPIES AVAILABLE !

 Format: 500 pages full color book, size 21×28 cm, poster included.

 The Back to the Past Museum Trilobite viewer

 An online tour of the most important places where Trilobites have been found, and an ideal interactive companion map to accompany the Back to the Past Museum Guide to Trilobites book.